 Introduction to Campus Life

-Social and cultural opportunities are a significant part of a student’s educational experience; therefore, Fairmont State provides many services, activities, and organizations that students may select as they adjust to the college environment.
+Opportunities for social and cultural engagement are a significant part of a student’s educational experience.
+Fairmont State provides many services, activities, and organizations in which students may choose to engage as they acclimate to the college environment.
 The following section of the catalog describes these opportunities in detail.

-Matters concerning student rights, responsibilities, and social conduct can be found in the published Student Handbook and online at http://www.fairmontstate.edu/publications/campushandbooks/studenthandbook/default.asp
+Matters concerning student rights, responsibilities, and student conduct can be found in the published online Student Handbook

-Welcome Weekend, which includes new student move-in, occurs just ahead of the new academic year each August and is specifically designed to aid new students in the transition to campus and to college life in general.
+Welcome Week is students first opportunity to participate in academic and social programming; and is specifically designed to aid new students in the transition to campus and to college life in general.
 Programs are offered to make students feel welcome in their new environment and to introduce them to the support services which are essential to their persistence and success.
-Each student attending the event will be fully oriented to his/her academic school or college, as well as the broader institution, and will walk away from the event with a clear set of expectations in both academic and social/behavioral realms.
-Welcome Weekend highlights include the annual Convocation Ceremony, a picnic and fair featuring local banks and businesses, a movie on the lawn, and a bus tour of the city.
+Each student attending the event will be fully oriented to their academic school or college, as well as the broader institution, and will walk away from the event with a clear set of expectations in both academic and social/behavioral realms.
+Welcome Week highlights include the annual Convocation Ceremony, a picnic, outdoor lawn games, live entertainment, a resource fair featuring local businesses, community service oppportunitesm and more.

 Incoming students will receive an invitation by mail which will include RSVP instructions.
-For more information, please visit www.fairmontstate.edu/WelcomeWeekend or, contact the Office of Retention at: Retention@fairmontstate.edu
+For more information, please visit www.fairmontstate.edu/WelcomeWeekend or, contact the Office of Student Success

 Housing & Residence Life

 Fairmont State maintains five residence halls which accommodate around 1,200 students.
 Each residence hall provides a learning environment which is designed to enhance academic and social life.
 Housing contracts are for the entire academic year and prices vary by residence hall.
 For additional information, contact Residence Life at (304) 367-4216.